MichalSteiner/rats/docs/index.rst

     If you use this code, please cite Steiner et al. (2023).
 In future, more up-to-date reference will be available.
 Some modules also require additional external packages, please cite these as well.
 More specific instructions will be added in future.

-This pipeline serves two purposes.
+This pipeline serves two purposes:

 1. It is fully implemented transmission spectrocopy pipeline (soon Rossiter-McLaughlin will be implemented as well), which can be used "out-of-the-box", in particular with high-resolution spectrographs like HARPS and ESPRESSO.

 2. It is a library of commonly used functions, utilizing the **specutils** package, from which user can use selected methods without the need to significantly modify their codes.